ora0600/load-csv2kafka/README.md

 curl http://localhost:8081/subjects/cardata-value/versions/1
 ```

 Another simple way to register a Schema to a topic is using the Confluent Control Center.
 Create your topic and add your schema syntax into Schema editor.
-This Schema is than registered into Schema Registry.
+This Schema is than registered into Schema Registry, see [Schema Editor in C3](https://docs.confluent.io/current/control-center/topics/schema.html).

 ## Load csv into kafka
 I use a the file stream source connector as standalone.
 Configuration files are attached.